 Go to the store you tend to shop at and do a completely zero waste shopping trip.
 That way, you know what items you can get without changing your routine.

 For the things you can’t get at your usual store, you’ll need to find a specialty store that fills the gaps.
 Filter the map above to find your closest bulk store.

 If you can find a farmers market close to home or somewhere you visit often, it’s great to build a routine around market days.
 E.g., every Saturday go to the library, walk downtown, and pick up food from the market on the way home.

 Great bulk section, loose veggies, spices, coffee, and grains!

 Ann Arbor’s premiere resource for zero waste shopping for everything from oils to grains to pasta to candy.

 Save food from going to landfill

 Olio allows you to list and pick up excess food from your neighbors.

 What you want has already been produced!

-Buying used, especially big items, like furniture and cars, not only eliminates the demand for the production (extraction, refinement, manufacture, transport) of a new item, it’s also cheaper and oftentimes means your giving money to a neighbor rather than a distant executive.
+Buying used items – especially big items like furniture and cars – not only eliminates the demand for the production (extraction, refinement, manufacture, transport) of a new item, but is also cheaper and often means you are giving money to a neighbor rather than a distant executive.